If you’re a dog owner, you’re probably familiar with the infamous “eye boogers” that your pooch may have on occasion.

-This icky issue is more than just unattractive (and a bit gross), it's actually a potential sign of an underlying problem.
+This icky issue is more than just unattractive (and, honestly, it can be a bit gross).
+Excessive and discolored eye discharge is often a potential sign of an underlying medical problem.

 Read on to learn more about the causes of dog eye discharge and what you can do about it to make your furry friend more comfortable.

 Causes of Dog Eye Discharge

 There can be several reasons why your pooch is suffering from those nasty eye boogers.
 In most cases, it’s likely caused by allergies or irritation.
 If your dog has dust or debris in his eyes, or the wind has been blowing in his face for a while (car rides!), it might just be why he’s displaying a clear-colored eye discharge.

 Yellow or greenish dog eye boogers can be caused by a foreign object irritating the conjunctiva or even getting stuck in the eye, such as an eyelash.
 When this happens, the eyes produce a pus-like discharge, but this could also mean that there’s an infection present.
 If the eye boogers don’t go away, don’t delay: it’s time to take your pal to the vet for further investigation.

 If your dog seems to have mucus, pus, or a water discharge in the eyes, it could be a result of conjunctivitis, which is inflammation in the lining of the eye.
 There can be a wide range of causes for conjunctivitis including problems with the tear ducts, allergies, injury, and even birth defects.